-Avita Medical develops and distributes regenerative products for the treatment of a broad range of wounds, scars and skin defects.
+Avita Medical Limited develops and distributes regenerative products for the treatment of a broad range of wounds, scars and skin defects.
 Avita's patented and proprietary collection and application technology provides innovative treatment solutions derived from a patient's own skin.
 The Company's lead product, ReCell®, is used in the treatment of a wide variety of burns, plastic, reconstructive and cosmetic procedures.
 ReCell® is patented, CE-marked for Europe, TGA-registered in Australia, and CFDA-cleared in China.
-In the United States, ReCell® is an investigational device limited by federal law to investigational use, and a pivotal U.S. approval trial is underway.
+In the United States, ReCell® is an investigational device limited by federal law to investigational use.
+The results of a U.S. pivotal randomized, controlled trial were announced in May 2017.
+This trial successfully achieved its co-primary endpoint outcomes, the results of which suggest the use of ReCell®, relative to conventional autografting, can result in use of over 30% less donor skin to achieve comparable near-term healing and long-term scar outcomes.